Phylum: Magnoliophyta - Class: Liliopsida - Order: Orchidales - Family: Orchidaceae

-This specimen was photographed in the Lot Valley, southern France, in late May.
+The specimen shown on this page was photographed in the Lot Valley, southern France, in late May.